-If your business is incorporated, you need to have general meetings.
-These are meetings attended by company shareholders, during which majority or unanimous decisions (known as resolutions) can be passed.
+If your business is incorporated, you need to hold general meetings.
+These are meetings attended by company shareholders, where you can pass majority or unanimous decisions.
+These decisions are known as resolutions.

-When you have a general meeting, you need to take minutes, and these need to be in a specific format.
+When you hold a general meeting, you need to take minutes.
+These records need to follow a specific format.

 What are AGM meeting minutes?

-Meeting minutes help you to keep track of what happened at your annual general meeting (AGM) and who was there.
+Meeting minutes help you track what happened at your annual general meeting (AGM) and who attended.

-Minutes are crucial for keeping a record of any decisions that were made, next steps and actions, plus who’s responsible for them.
+Minutes are crucial for keeping a record of any decisions made, next steps, and who’s responsible for them.
+By law, you must keep minutes of general meetings for at least 10 years.

-You can use a meeting minutes template as a base for capturing your minutes.
-The document needn’t be complicated, but it does need to follow a set formula.
+You can use a meeting minutes template as a base for capturing your notes.
+The document doesn’t need to be complicated, but it must follow a set formula.

 When might you call an annual general meeting?

-Many private limited companies hold an annual general meeting, but in most cases there’s no legal requirement for them to do so.
+Many private limited companies hold an annual general meeting, but in most cases there’s no legal requirement to do so.
+The Companies Act 2006 removed this rule for private companies.
+But you must still hold one if your articles of association say you have to.

 An AGM will usually include a summary of the organisation’s recent activity, a range of resolutions, and updates on the appointment of new directors.

-AGMs are often used as an opportunity to discuss company accounts, but it’s perfectly legal to simply distribute the accounts to shareholders without holding the meeting, unless your articles of association say something different.
+AGMs are often used to discuss company accounts.
+But it’s perfectly legal to simply distribute the accounts to shareholders without holding the meeting – unless your articles of association say something different.

 What is an EGM?

-The directors of the company can call an EGM whenever they wish, but they can also be forced to call one if five per cent of shareholders request it.
+However, many businesses still use the term EGM out of habit and company directors can call one whenever they wish.
+They can also be forced to call one if shareholders holding at least five per cent of the voting shares request it.

 What are meeting minutes?

-Meeting minutes are an official record of a general meeting, usually taken by the company secretary.
+Meeting minutes are an official record of a general meeting.
+The company secretary or another designated person usually takes them.

 Taking minutes means that people who were unable to attend the meeting can catch up with all the key discussion points.

-Minutes can also help to make sure that no agenda points are missed and are a useful resource for people to follow up on.
+Minutes can also help make sure that no agenda points are missed.
+They are a useful resource for people to follow up on.

 How to take meeting minutes

 When taking minutes for a general meeting, you don’t need to make a note of everything that’s said.
 Instead, you’ll just need to record the key events of the meeting.
-This means the details of any resolutions, objections, and results of any votes will need to be recorded.
+This means you need to record the details of any resolutions, objections, and results of any votes.

 For example, during a general meeting a company secretary will use the minutes to record things like: